Psychodrama strives to make the implicit explicit

-Psychodrama can be facilitated in an individual setting, in couples or family work, and within group therapy.
+Psychodrama is a fun and powerful trauma therapy that can be facilitated in an individual setting, in couples or family work, and within group therapy.
 It can be utilized virtually or in person.
 There are three phases to a full psychodrama: warm up, drama re-enactment, and cool down.
 During the warm up, participants engage in activities that connect them with their bodies and begin to silent the mind.
 In family and group sessions, the warm up also focuses on building cohesion among participants and a sense of safety in the setting.
 As participants warm up, potential themes for drama re-enactment arise.

 Once participants are warmed up, the therapist will support the group in identifying the protagonist, or the person whose drama will be re-enacted.
 This choice is based off of who appears most available to the role, as well as whose drama will be relevant to the majority of the remaining participants.
 These individuals will either become members of the auxiliary (supporting players who are chosen by the protagonist to depict either a person, idea, emotion, or other important aspect of the drama), or the audience (the witnesses who provide a safe containment for the protagonist).